allegroai/clearml-docs/docs/references/clearml_agent_ref.md

     * `reuse` - Overwrite the existing Task data.
     * `clone_task` - Clone the Task, and execute the cloned Task.

 ---

+**`force-docker`**

+* Force using the agent-specified docker image (either explicitly in the `--docker` argument or using the agent's default docker image).
+If provided, the agent will not use any docker container information stored in the task itself (default `False`)

+---

 **`git-pass`**